web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Readme.md

 - We'll deploy a game with significant funds that can only be won by breaking Obscuro's privacy.
 As long as the game isn't won, users can be confident privacy remains intact.

 _Observations_:
-- "trusted authorities"
+- "trusted authorities" should be investigated: what are their types, why they are "authorities", who authorise them etc
+- block explorers demonstrate privacy to a tech people
+- "anyone can run a node" is a false concept, because it's a highly technical procedure
+- privacy gamification test is a nice demonstration of "unbreakability" (or a public commitment to privacy) - it's similar to whitehackers bounties

 _Product feature_
--
+- examples of how products enhance privacy creatively (like a game mention by Obscuro) -> potential market benchmarks

 **SendingMe**

 Answers:
 - you can visit @Sending_Network account to learn more about what is under the hood
 - our GitBook is pretty easy to read even if you are not techie :)

 _Observations_:
--

-_Product feature_
--
+- too technical

 **Mysterium Network**

 Answers:
 - we would recommend our docs: https://docs.mysterium.network
 - Also here is a study on decentralized VPN (featuring us) by @NorthwesternU, thread + paper here: https://twitter.com/MysteriumNet/status/1619616182964994049"

 _Observations_:
 - third party study could be a nice entry into a category understanding (not directly linked with the project, team)